chrisrobison/dns/README.md

-# dns
+# DNS Admin
-Web-based DNS administration that doesn't suck
+Web-based DNS administration that hopefully doesn't suck or at least sucks less.